Avdat: Today

 Avdat was declared a World Heritage Site by UNESCO in June 2005, but on 4 October 2009 the site suffered extensive damage when hundreds of artifacts were smashed and paint smeared on walls and an ancient wine press.
 Two Bedouin men were later indicted for causing NIS 8.7 million worth ($2.3 million) of damage to the site.
 The men sought to avenge the demolition of a nearby relatives' home by Israeli authorities.

 Avdat was also the filming location of Jesus Christ Superstar.

+An article by the Pennsylvania State University presents a study and findings from more than 500 sites over a total area of 150 km2, discussing the Byzantine-period remnants (fourth–early seventh century CE) and the interaction between the settlement and its surrounding agricultural systems.